proloypaul/proloypaul/README.md

 - 😊 I'll be delightful if you call me in your project and I believe in the unity strength
 - 🔭 At present, I'm working on Algorithm
-- 🌱 I’m currently learning Problem solving, Javascript(OOP), Remix, React Native
+- 🌱 I’m currently learning Problem solving, Javascript(OOP), React Native, Nextjs
 - 👯 I’m looking to collaborate with web developer
 - 📫 Know me more <a href="https://utshapaul-23.vercel.app/">Portfolio</a>
 - 💬 Ask me anything friendly, i will definitely answer